 Courses in Context Studies attempt to foster an understanding of music history through the systematic exploration of music performance, music theory, cultural trends and developments in society at large.
 For music majors, individual degree programs specify requirements and options.

 MUCS 261.
 Music before 1600.
 Focus on repertories, development of polyphony, notational systems, values, and performance-practice issues.
 Emphasis on philosophical mindsets, iconography, major composers, sources, printing, bibliographic aids.
 Ties to modern compositional process.
+Offered spring semester only.
 (2, lin)

 MUCS 263.
 Nineteenth-Century Music.
 Impact of literature, nature, and nationalism on music; programmatic elements.
 Emphasis on social history, composers, works, genres, style, and performance-practice.
 The rise of scholarship; post-romanticism.
+Offered spring semester only.
 (2)

 MUCS 275.
 Musical Theater London.
 Offered as part of the Arts in London program.
 Students will explore Musical Theater as a communication art form.
 Emphasis will be placed on understanding historical development, establishing criteria for evaluating live performance, and developing basic presentation skills.
 Cross listed with .
 Alternate years; offered summer in even years.
 (2)